Asmuie/Customer-Segmentation-using-Unsupervised-Learning-Algorithm/README.md

 **Data Set Information**

-This dataset is composed by the following five features:-
+This dataset is composed by the following five features:

 * CustomerID: Unique ID assigned to the customer
 * Gender: Gender of the customer